 DRESSING FOR SUCCESS

-Evacuations are a stressful time, but being prepared will keep you safe.
+Evacuations are stressful times, but being prepared will keep you safe.
 You should have a GO bag that has pre-selected clothing and supplies for your evacuation.
 The clothing you wear could be the difference of you making it out alive.

-When preparing to evacuate, dress yourself and family in clothes that will shield from heat, embers and flames.
+When preparing to evacuate, dress yourself and your family in clothes that will shield you from heat, embers, and flames.
 Natural fabrics, such as heavy denim or pure wool are better than synthetics, no matter how hot it is.
 Keep these items near your “Go Kit” during fire season:

 Sturdy leather boots with Vibram-lug soles

-Long pants (wool or cotton) with sturdy belt
+Long pants (wool or cotton) with a sturdy belt

 Floppy cotton hat

 Long-sleeved shirt that covers neck (tuck into pants)